June 6, 2016 | Jason O'Connell | firstname.lastname@example.org

 - Similarly, add a space after using slashes to help your content wrap to the next line on smaller devices.
 'Test/content' will stay on one line no matter what, however 'test/ content' can split between two lines when the screen size gets small enough.

-- Make your table more than three columns wide.
+- Don't make your table more than three columns wide.
 Vertically oriented cell phone screens are very narrow, and since we use responsive design with no horizontal scrolling, any tables with more than three columns will get cut off and your mobile visitors will be missing out on your content.

-- Define cell, column, or row heights and widths.
+- Don't define cell, column or row heights and widths.
 This will break responsiveness.

-- Copy tables from an outside source.
+- Don't copy tables from an outside source.
 Directly copying tables from elsewhere brings in outside styling that conflicts with our website styles, potentially causing accessibility, responsiveness, or format issues.

-- Use a table to style information that may be better off as a list or in the 'Column Boxes' content type.
+- Don't use a table to style information that may be better off as a list or in the 'Column Boxes' content type.

 |This is a Properly Constructed Table|